 Exactly what's a variable, why they're useful & how to use them in your Ruby programs.

 A variable is just a label.

-Just like the name we give to real-world things.
+Like the names we give to real-world things.

 When I say “apple”, you know what I’m talking about.